dhoer/chef-selenium/README.md

 These cookbooks are referenced with suggests, so be sure to depend on cookbooks that apply:

 - windows
-- nssm - Required for Windows services only (e.g. Hub, PhantomJS, and HtmlUnit running in background)
+- nssm - Required for Windows services only (e.g. Hub and HtmlUnit running in background)

 ## Usage